davidcelis/recommendable/README.markdown

 end
 ```

 Just pass in a list of classes and that's it!
+You can declare any model in
+your app to receive recommendations; it does not have to be `User`.
+As long as
+only one model calls the `recommends` method, you're fine!

 ### Liking/Disliking